zdravkov/kendo-docs/api/javascript/ui/multiselect.md

 ### delay `Number`*(default: 200)*

- Specifies the delay in milliseconds after which the multiselect will start filtering dataSource.
+ Specifies the delay in milliseconds after which the MultiSelect will start filtering dataSource.

 #### Example - set the delay